0x1d00ffff/0xbtc-discord-price-bot/README.md

 5. Add an entry to the MultiExchangeManager init at the bottom of `main.py`

 ##### Adding a Command:
-1. If the command is simple and always returns the same message, you can skip to step 3.
+1. If the command is simple and always returns the same string, you can skip to step 3.
 2. Edit `command_handlers.py` and create a new function to do something.
 Copy an existing function to get the correct prototype.
 Typically the function